arpitpaliwl/Oracle-Cloud/Ledger Agent/README.md

 **Example queries:**
 ```
 Compare 6200 Utilities for 100 CK Electronics Holding between Aug-25 Sep-25 show variance %
-Show me Account, in Location, for Period in the US for Ledger
 Show unapproved/unposted/error journals for Manual in USD for Jan-26
 ```